salasjad/RoomGenie/README.md

 RoomGenie
 ==========

 Keep track of amount of people inside a room.
-We have implemented sensors over every door.
+Implement the sensors over your door.
 You can then watch a list of table from a website in real-time.

 Componentlist: